Are you ready to work in a real lab? Read on to find out and try our Lab Safety simulation to test your skills!

 4. Handle chemical spills properly

-- If you spill on your clothes, take of that piece of clothing and rinse your skin with water.
+If you spill on your clothes, take off that piece of clothing and rinse your skin with water.

 5. Know your safety equipment

-- Fire blanket: This is made of non-flammable fibres.
+Fire blanket: This is made of non-flammable fibers.
 Use it for small fires, or for covering yourself in case you are fighting a larger fire.
 Never wrap a person whose clothes are on fire in a fire blanket, as it can create a chimney effect and cause burns on the person’s body and face.
-Instead they should roll on the floor to try to put out the fire, or step under a safety shower, if there is one in close proximity.
+Instead they should roll on the floor to try to put out the fire, or step under a safety shower if there is one in close proximity.

-- Fire extinguisher: There are different types of fire extinguishers: CO2 and foam.
+Fire extinguishers: There are different types of fire extinguishers: CO2 and foam.
 The foam extinguisher, also called an ABC extinguisher, can be used for most fires.
 Never use a CO2 fire extinguisher on a person, as it is extremely cold.

 Always wash your hands to make sure you don’t carry any traces of chemicals with you.
 This is particularly important if you plan to eat afterwards – imagine if you transferred a toxic chemical to your food!